 But you can also make use of the Azure App Configuration service.

-Azure App Configuration stores configuration data as key-values.
-Key-values are a flexible and straightforward representation of developers’ application settings to make these configurations settings dynamic without redeploying your application if changes are required.
-However, they are not encrypted like the Key Vault, so it is a good solution to store non-sensitive data that you want to make dynamic in your application.
+Azure App Configuration stores configuration data as key-value pairs.
+Key-values are a flexible and straightforward way to represent developers’ application settings, making configuration dynamic without redeploying your application when changes are required.
+However, they are not encrypted like Key Vault, so they are a good solution to storing non-sensitive data that you want to make dynamic in your application.

 App Configuration makes it easier to implement the following scenarios: